desi-ivanova/starter-academic/content/event/ellis-robustllm-2024/index.md

 #  postcode:
 #  country:

-summary: "I'm one of the organisers for the forthcoming ELLIS RobustML workshop, taking place in June at Aalto University (Helsinki, Finland).
-If you'd like to share any thoughts or suggestions for the event, please fill in this [**short survey**](https://forms.gle/CxZ1c758Yabkj5tEA)."
+summary: "I'm one of the organisers for the forthcoming ELLIS RobustLLM workshop, taking place in July (straight after ICML!) at the University of Oxford.
+If you'd like to share any thoughts or suggestions for the event, please fill in this [**short survey**](https://forms.gle/Qn2EUrPZAsEc4c2s5)."
-abstract: "I'm one of the organisers for the forthcoming ELLIS RobustML workshop, taking place in June at Aalto University (Helsinki, Finland).
-If you'd like to share any thoughts or suggestions for the event, please fill in this [**short survey**](https://forms.gle/CxZ1c758Yabkj5tEA)."
+abstract: "I'm one of the organisers for the forthcoming ELLIS RobustLLM workshop, taking place in July (straight after ICML!) at the University of Oxford.
+If you'd like to share any thoughts or suggestions for the event, please fill in this [**short survey**](https://forms.gle/Qn2EUrPZAsEc4c2s5)."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2024-06-27T09:00:00Z"
+date: "2024-07-29T09:00:00Z"
-date_end: "2024-06-28T18:00:00Z"
+date_end: "2024-07-30T18:00:00Z"
 all_day: true

 # Schedule page publish date (NOT talk date).